themesberg/flowbite-svelte/src/routes/docs/typography/hr.md

 ---
 layout: componentLayout
 title: Svelte Horizontal Line (HR) - Flowbite
-breadcrumb_title: HR
+breadcrumb_title: Svelte HR
+component_title: HR
 dir: Typography
 description: Create a horizontal line using the `Hr` component to separate content such as paragraphs, blockquotes, and other elements
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow } from '../../utils' import { A} from '$lib';
+  import { TableProp, TableDefaultRow } from '../../utils' import { A} from '$lib';
   import { props as items1 } from '../../props/Hr.json'